 “As prolific baseball book reviewer Ron Kaplan has already written about this one: "The closest I'll ever get to law school" is reading this.
 We agree.
 And we'd also encourage anyone who thinks they may have a shot at becoming the MLB Commissioner some day, start by lawyering up and investing knowledge here about how the game is still held together by the strings of historical court documents.” — Tom Hoffarth, Farther Off the Wall

 “The casebook's coverage is comprehensive.
-Cases are organized from baseball's point of view, rather than traditional categories of legal subject areas.
-I think this is a helpful approach: generally speaking, outside the walls of law schools and law firms, clients' legal problems are not organized into legal categories, and the sooner students realize this, the better.
+Cases are organized from baseball's point of view, rather than traditional categoies of legal subject areas.
+There are chapters on Commissioners, Teams, Stadiums, Players, Fans and Amateurs.
+I think this is a helpful approach: generally speaking, outside the walls of law schools and law firms, client's legal problems are not organized into legal categoies, and the sooner students realize this, the better.

 [...]I wondered whether women would be missing entirely from such a casebook, but this isn't true of Baseball and the Law and it feels like the authors made a deliberate effort to address this concern.
 In addition to a number of cases dealing with sex discrimination ... the Notes discuss MLB's domestic violence policy and women's history and future in professional baseball as players and umpires; a number of women are cited in the Notes, particularly in the Introduction; and there are photos of Justice Sonia Sotomayor (''the woman who saved baseball'' and the 1995 season) throwing out the first pitch at a Yankees game and of Little League World Series pitching phenom Mo'ne Davis.